hinthealth/pyccda/README.md

 #pyccda

 A Python library for CCDA XML files.
+Part of the BlueButton+ health data liberation initiative

 ##Development notice